andyk/jsos/README.md

   1. give `Val`s human readable names
   2. provide a mutable abstraction over top of an immutable one (i.e., `Val`s)
   3. enable sharing of mutable state between multiple users (i.e., multiple users can co-edit a `Var`, each automatically receiving updates of the others changes).
-* `ValStore` - A wrapper around a JsonStore that handles serializing
+* `ValStore` - A key-value store and a wrapper around a JsonStore.
+ValStores handle \[de\]serializing (i.e., encoding more complex types down into pure JSON), as well as \[de\]normalizing (i.e., breaking out nested objects into their own entries in the JsonStore).
+This is useful for supporting objects that JSON doesn't handle natively, as well as for encoding objects in a way that is more efficient or performant (e.g., normalizing objects prevents lots of redundant information from being sent over the network when only a tiny portion of a large object is updated).
 * `JsonStore` - base class for wrappers around different object storage implementations (e.g., Filesystem, Browser IndexDB/LocalStorage, Postgres using JsonB column, etc.).
 These take JSON objects as keys and values and store them in the underlying key-value store using the hash of the JSON object as the key.